 We love being a part of the Newlands community and are closely involved, as a whānau, with Ngā Hau e Whā marae, as well as the Tikanga Māori services at the St Michael’s and All Angels Anglican Church.

 My name is Henriette Joubert and I am Mum to two boys.
-Kean is in year three, and two-year-old Elan is still in Kindy.
+Kean is in Year 4, and Elan is in Year 1.
 I am a lawyer at Main Street Legal in Upper Hutt and my passion is family law.

 As a Mum and a lawyer, I see how important family and a community is in the upbringing of our children and I believe that we as a community have a collective responsibility in ensuring that every child in our community receive the opportunity to achieve their dreams.

 Hi my name is Dwayne Venn.
-My son Carter is in Year 2 at Newlands Primary School and my older daughter Madison now attends Newlands Intermediate.
+My son Carter is in Year 3 at Newlands Primary School and my older daughter Madison now attends Newlands College.
 I really enjoy the environment and vibe that’s at this school and would enjoy being a part of carrying that on.

 I love the vibrancy and multicultural environment that our school fosters, along with the array of learning opportunities it provides.